- 1. Introduction

 - the required training

-A Confined Spaces Register is located at Asset Management Services.
+A Confined Spaces Register is located at Facilities Management.
 This register must be consulted prior to the commencement of work to ensure appropriate hazard identification and hazard controls are implemented.
 These must be documented in a risk assessment and a USC Confined Space Entry Permit.

 This Register lists all known “spaces” that meet any of the confined space criteria as listed in the WHS Regs 2011.
 To be designated as a ‘confined space’, in accordance with the WHS Regs 2011 the enclosed or partially enclosed space must meet the following two criteria: